learn-co-curriculum/react-hooks-npm-lab/README.md

 ```

 We can now call this script and have it run by using the command `npm test` in
 the terminal (if that doesn't work, try `npm run test`).
-You should see a print
+You should see a
-out of `Hello World!`.
+printout of `Hello World!`.

 In all the JavaScript-based labs you've encountered so far, this sort of script
 is how we run tests.
 If you look at the `"test"` script on JavaScript labs in